adzcai/rlbook/book/fitted_dp.md

 But notice that the definition of $y_{i \hi}$ depends on the Q-function itself!
 How can we resolve this circular dependency?
-Recall that we faced the same issue [when evaluating a policy in an infinite-horizon MDP](iterative_pe).
-There, we iterated the {prf:ref}`Bellman operator <bellman_operator>` since we knew that the policy's value function was a fixed point of the policy's Bellman operator.
+Recall that we faced the same issue [when evaluating a policy in an infinite-horizon MDP](#iterative_pe).
+There, we iterated the [](#bellman_operator) since we knew that the policy's value function was a fixed point of the policy's Bellman operator.
 We can apply the same strategy here, using the $\hat f$ from the previous iteration to compute the labels $y_{i \hi}$, and then using this new dataset to fit the next iterate.

-:::{prf:algorithm} Fitted Q-function iteration
+:::{prf:definition} Fitted Q-function iteration
 :label: fitted_q_iteration

 1. Initialize some function $\hat f(s, a, h) \in \mathbb{R}$.